-- Note 4: This refers to the distribution of the employee remuneration (including shares and cash) for the five managers of the highest amount of remuneration approved by the Board of Directors in the most recent year.
+Note 4: This refers to the distribution of the employee remuneration (including shares and cash) for the five managers of the highest amount of remuneration approved by the Board of Directors in the most recent year.
 If the amount cannot be estimated, the proposed distribution amount of this year should be calculated based on the actual distribution ratio last year.
-The attached table 1-3 should also be filled out. - Note 5: The total amount of each remuneration paid to the managers of the highest amount of remuneration by all companies (including EZconn) to the Company' before in the consolidated report must be disclosed. - Note 6: Net income after tax refers to the net income after tax of EZconn or individual financial reports in the most recent year. - Note 7: a.
+The attached table 1-3 should also be filled out.

+- Note 5: The total amount of each remuneration paid to the managers of the highest amount of remuneration by all companies (including EZconn) to the Company' before in the consolidated report must be disclosed. - Note 6: Net income after tax refers to the net income after tax of EZconn or individual financial reports in the most recent year. - Note 7: a.
 This column must clearly specify the related remuneration amount paid to the Company's directors from invested businesses other than subsidiaries or the parent company.
 (If none, please fill in "None".) - b.
-The remuneration refers to the received remuneration (including the remuneration of employees, directors and supervisors) of the Company's directors serving as the directors, supervisors or managerial officers in the invested businesses other than subsidiaries or the parent company and the related remuneration of the business execution fee. - Note 8: Retired and resigned the president on March 31, 2019. - Note 9: Inaugurated the president on April 1, 2019. - Note 10: Resigned on Mar.
-15, 2020. - Note 11: Pursuant to the Company's Article of Incorporation, the Board shall not distribute the 2019 remuneration to employees.
+The remuneration refers to the received remuneration (including the remuneration of employees, directors and supervisors) of the Company's directors serving as the directors, supervisors or managerial officers in the invested businesses other than subsidiaries or the parent company and the related remuneration of the business execution fee. - Note 8: Pursuant to the Company's Article of Incorporation, the Board shall not distribute the 2020 remuneration to employees.